 - Geography focus: Focused attention on selected regions that include North-East Karnataka, Andhra Pradesh and, Jharkhand

-- Strengthening civil society: Helping NGOs build support functions through shared services and capacity building
+- Strengthening civil society: Helping NGOs and CBOs build support functions through shared services and capacity building